 As part of our KAP Working Group series on transition to higher education the University of Westminster’s Centre for Education and Teaching Innovation will share the development and delivery of its transition offer which includes the creation of a digital 12 week welcome module My Westminster Journey, student co-creation workshops, and peer-led advice panels.
 The project is driven by the university’s Access and Participation Plan (APP) priorities, paying special attention to belonging, engagement, and continuation.
 BOOK HERE

 In this event Camille Kandiko-Howson, Imperial College London, and Andy Pitchford, University of Westminster, will focus on how we might evaluate the academic, social, and economic benefits to students, and the wider society, through approaches that support continuous organisational development to improve student outcomes and experience.
+Practice examples from Dr Andrew Wilson, Manchester Metropolitan University and Dr Sarah Richardson and Becky Williams-White, University of Leeds will offer complementary approaches to supporting students.
 BOOK HERE

 In this Student and Staff Race and Ethnic Equity (SsREE) working group event Dr Syra Shakir will give an overview of racialised student experiences in higher education, focusing on key insights, structural inequalities and priorities for equity across different ethnic groups.
 She will share good practice insights around coaching BAME students, from an intervention called Coaching the Gap at Leeds Trinity University.
 BOOK HERE